 3. LEGAL GROUNDS AND PURPOSE OF THE PROCESSING

 We process data for the following purposes:

 - We process the data of rightholders and representatives/contact persons of publishers for the establishment and management of customer relationship, for customer relationship related communication, for the maintenance of domestic and international authors’ registers, for maintenance of the contract register, for gathering and matching of usage data of works as well as for the distribution of royalties to the music authors (composers, lyricist and arrangers), authors’ estates and publishers.
-Due to the international nature of Teosto’s operations, processing is cross-border (see data disclosure and transfers).
+Due to the international nature of Teosto’s operations, processing is cross-border (see section 5: Transfers and disclosures of personal data).
 In this case, we process the data on the basis of membership agreement and the statutory obligation (Copyright Act and Act on Collective Management of Copyright)

 - Data on music performers is processed for the establishment and maintenance of customer relationship, for the processing of performance notifications and in customer communication.
 We can also process performance notifications made by performers for the purpose of monitoring and enforcement of the licenses.